ajithrn/ev-triplog/README.md

 # EV Trip Log

-A comprehensive web application for tracking electric vehicle trips, charging sessions, and efficiency metrics.
-Built with Next.js 16, TypeScript, and modern web technologies.
+A web application for tracking electric vehicle trips, charging sessions, and efficiency metrics.
+Built with Next.js, TypeScript, and Clean Architecture principles.

-## Overview

-EV Trip Log is designed for electric vehicle owners who want to track their driving efficiency, charging costs, and trip details.
-The application provides real-time analytics, detailed trip breakdowns, and comprehensive charging session management—all stored locally in your browser for privacy and offline access.

-## Key Features
+## Features

-- **Multi-Vehicle Management** - Add and manage multiple electric vehicles with detailed profiles
+- Multi-vehicle management with detailed profiles
-- **Trip Tracking** - Create named trips with multiple stops and automatic efficiency calculations
+- Trip tracking with multiple stops and automatic calculations
-- **Charging Sessions** - Log detailed charging data including costs, duration, and energy added
-- **Efficiency Analytics** - Calculate kWh/km, km/kWh, and battery usage metrics for each stretch
+- Charging session logging with cost and energy tracking
+- Real-time efficiency analytics and performance metrics
-- **Visual Analytics** - View trends, statistics, and performance charts across all trips
+- Visual charts and statistics across all trips
-- **Data Export** - Export trip data to CSV, PDF reports, or JSON backup
+- Data export to CSV, PDF, and JSON
-- **Progressive Web App (PWA)** - Install on any device and use offline with full functionality
+- Progressive Web App with offline support
-- **Offline-First** - Works completely offline after first visit, no internet required
+- Privacy-focused with local storage only

 ## Tech Stack

-- Next.js 16.0.1 with App Router
+- Next.js 16 with App Router
-- React 19.2.0
+- React 19
-- TypeScript 5.x
+- TypeScript 5
+- Zustand for state management
-- Tailwind CSS 4.1.14
+- Tailwind CSS with DaisyUI
-- DaisyUI 5.4.7
-- Recharts 3.3.0 for data visualization
+- Recharts for visualizations
-- Local Storage for data persistence
+- Clean Architecture pattern
 ## Live Demo

 🚀 **Try it now**: [https://trip.evaluate.autos/](https://trip.evaluate.autos/)